 The festive season is all about celebration and – let’s face it – eating and drinking far too much!
 For the little ones it’s the season of brightly wrapped presents, sugar and sensory overload.
-Below, we share our top tips for making the festivities a memorable experience and an opportunity for kids to join in and learn good eating habits.
+Below, we share our 5 top tips for enjoyable festive mealtimes.
+We want to help you make the festivities a memorable experience.
+And an opportunity for kids to join in and learn good eating habits.

 1. Get them involved:

 Christmas can be a busy time in the kitchen, so make use of your in-house sous chefs.
 The key is preparation, make sure you have everything ready to just mix/cook.
 Toddlers can use their doddl knife for cutting up ingredients.
 And even the littlest hands can get involved in decorating cupcakes or desserts.
 Being involved in the process is not only a great opportunity to spend time together with a fun activity, a chance to learn important life skills but also means they’re more invested in the result – eager to show off their handiwork and more likely to tuck into the results.

 If you’ve spent hours slaving over a hot stove, it’s understandable you want your little ones to eat up every bite.
 However, giving them some independence over their food choices is great for their development.
 Putting food in the centre of the table and encouraging them to help themselves will help them learn to manage portion control better.
 They will get to know what feeling full feels like by themselves, rather than being dictated to by their grown-ups.
 And an added bonus is, you get to enjoy your own meal without having to constantly supervise your children.
 You just have to learn to embrace the mess as they find their way.

 3. Let them take charge: